ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 1) The gate checks if its conditions are met.
 If they aren't, the gate doesn't create an output
 2) The gate adds up the values of all of its inputs and clamps the result to the $[-1, 1]$ range
    - Values smaller than $-1$ are replaced with $-1$, and values bigger than $1$ with $1$
-3) The gate multiplies the result by its output value setting
+3) The gate multiplies the result by its output value setting.
+For NOR gates, their setting replaces the result (which would otherwise always be $0$)
 4) The gate sends the result as its output value

 This process can be described with the following formula: